 “People like it because they don’t have to guess what the show will be like if they want to bring their teenagers with them,” he adds.
 “They know what to expect.
 It’s been working great for us.”

 Like the business model, the club’s menu is successful in its simplicity.
 It offers a selection of sandwiches served on locally-sourced bread, soft pretzels and other finger foods, plus desserts featuring Hilton Head Ice Cream.
 The full bar offers specialty cocktails, such as the Daufuskie Hurricane created with local rum.
-You may also find wine by the glass and an assortment of popular beers, including River Dog IPA and Palmetto Amber.
+You may also find wine by the glass and an assortment of popular beers.

 Kerry performed at Island clubs off and on for 25 years.
 When friends John Biddle and Mike Paskevitch closed the Hilton Head Comedy Club, the Pollocks saw an opportunity to open their own venue in the empty space.

 “I like love the audiences in Vegas, but we get a good crowd here,” says Kerry.
 “They’ll have a drink or two, but don’t get drunk—they come for the show.”

 Although “magic was a hobby when I was a kid and I always loved it,” Kerry got away from the craft as a teen.
 He went on to earn an engineering degree.
 Quitting his corporate job at 23, he then did freelance engineering design.
 During this time he used his captain’s license to lead parasailing charters in Lake Erie.
 He also performed at popular comedy clubs in the Cleveland area.

 “I had three business cards in my pocket for a while,” he says with a laugh.
 “I wasn’t sure what I wanted to be when I grew up…and I’m still not sure.”